 Despite enjoying legal protection in Australia, possums are occasionally considered a pest and slaughtered for their fur.
 However, keep in mind that possums are an integral element of many ecosystems and help keep things in check by eating pests and other animals.

-Natural repellents, such as essential oils, can be a gentle and effective approach to dealing with possums in your yard or in your home.
+Natural repellents, such as essential oils, can be a gentle and effective approach to dealing with possums in your yard or your home.
 Never overuse these products, and if you’re having trouble with possums on your own, it may be time to call in the pros.